 |---|---|

-| Text Selection | Select any text to start a new thread |
+| Text Selection | Select any text to start a new thread. |

-| Replies | Nested reply chains within each thread |
+| Replies | Nested reply chains within each thread. |

-| Reactions | Emoji reactions on individual comments |
+| Reactions | Emoji reactions on individual comments. |

-| Edit / Delete | Modify or remove your comments |
+| Edit / Delete | Modify or remove your comments. |

-| Resolve | Mark threads as resolved with author + timestamp |
+| Resolve | Mark threads as resolved with author and timestamp. |

-| Author Profiles | Git-based author detection with Gravatar support |
+| Author Profiles | Git-based author detection with Gravatar support. |

-| Highlight Markers | Visual indicators on the page showing where threads are anchored |
+| Highlight Markers | Visual indicators showing where threads anchor. |

-| Floating Button | Quick-access FAB with open thread count |
+| Floating Button | Quick-access FAB with open thread count. |

-| Scroll Preservation | Page stays in place after adding comments |
+| Scroll Preservation | Page stays in place after adding comments. |

 Actions API